mapbox/carto/docs/mml.rst

 ^^^^^^^
 Type: ``Integer``

-Specifies the minimum zoom level for the map
+Specifies the minimum zoom level of the map

 name
 ^^^^